eProsima/vulcanexus/docs/rst/tutorials/core/discoveryserver/discoveryserver_complex.rst

 Have you faced problems deploying your ROS2 application via Wifi?
 -----------------------------------------------------------------

-Deploying ROS 2 applications over Wi-Fi networks can often be challenging.
+Deploying ROS 2 applications over Wifi networks can often be challenging.
 You may encounter issues with node discovery due to the limitations of multicast, or experience poor performance when streaming large data, such as video, across unstable or lossy networks.
 Fortunately, there's a straightforward solution: leveraging the **Discovery Server** and **Large Data** mode in Fast DDS.